AndrejOrsula/shadow_hand_ign/README.md

 ![shadow_hand](shadow_hand/thumbnails/2.png)

 Visual mesh geometry and kinematic properties are taken from [shadow-robot/sr_common](https://github.com/shadow-robot/sr_common).
 Collision geometry was remodelled to improve physical interactions (at the cost of performance).

 Inertial properties of all links are estimated with [estimate_inertial_properties.py](scripts/estimate_inertial_properties.py) script, while assuming total mass of 4.2 kg and uniform density.
+Furthermore, 50% of forearm's mass is redistributed to other links in order to account for the mechanical coupling via tendons.

-Names of links and joints do not match the original URDF description.
+> Names of links and joints were changed to simplify the model and they do not match the original URDF description.

 ## Instructions